jing-openai/mdtest/install.md

 	cp etc/config.example etc/config

-Then edit `makefile.config` and `etc/config` according to your specific requirements.
+By default, `CONFIG_ARCH_ARM64` option is valid, and `CONFIG_CAFFE_REF`, `CAFFE_ROOT`, `CONFIG_EVENT_EXECUTOR` are commented in `makefile.config`.
+If your target is arm arch, and you don't want to use caffe's operators and event executor, you can directly build TEngine by `make` without doing any change to `makefile.config`.
+Otherwise, please edit `makefile.config` according to your specific requirements.

 ### 1.3 Prepare caffe (Optional)